Why ASO is not SEO (but looks like it)

 _Definition: _The total number of downloads of an app represents the total number of unique installs of an app.
 This number has a huge influence on the algorithm and on the rankings of an app.

 _Optimization: _The biggest goal of any app publisher is to achieve the highest number of downloads possible.
-It is therefore sometimes preferable to have less downloads but more engagement than the opposite.
+It is therefore sometimes preferable to have fewer downloads but more engagement than the opposite.
 It all depends on the business objectives that have been set.
 Optimizing each of the ASO elements mentioned above will certainly increase the app traffic and downloads of any app.